idelchi/godyl/docs/configuration/inference.md

 # Platform Inference

-Godyl can infer platform details from asset names.
+Godyl tries to infer platform details from asset names.
 Here's how different platforms are recognized:

 ### Operating Systems